-OVA1 PROTEIN BIOMARKER TESTING HELPS DETECT OVARIAN CANCER SOONER
+OVA1 PROTEIN BIOMARKER TESTING HELPS DETECT OVARIAN CANCER AT EARLIER STAGES

 OVA1®, the first-generation Multivariate Index Assay (MIA) may minimize the uncertainty of the pre-surgical adnexal mass work-up.
 An FDA-cleared blood test that assesses malignancy risk in adnexal masses planned for surgery.